We Gave 7 Designers $100 at IKEA—This Is What They Bought

 "The goal when I approach a space is to ensure there's a mix," she told MyDomaine.
 "A touch of sophistication with something that has an edge.
 So that means pairing something slick or smooth with an element that is rough or has that timeworn patina; a bit of grit with a whole lotta glam.
 I always ask myself, where can I add more or where can I restrain?
 It is in that clash, the opposition, the high and the low that truly makes a space your own."

-So with that in mind, we tapped Calderone and six other interior designers to show us how they would elevate every room in the house with only $100 at IKEA.
+With that in mind, we tapped Calderone and six other interior designers to show us how they would elevate every room in the house with only $100 at IKEA.
 Get ready to add to cart!

 The living room needs to be relaxing, but it also needs to provide a hint of elegance to showcase our style.
 Calderone often turns to the Scandinavian retailer for inspiration.
 In fact, she has many IKEA pieces in her own Amagansett home, including the popular Malm bed.
 Here's how she would spend $100 at IKEA to refresh one of our most-loved spaces.
 Spoiler alert: Calderone went over her budget by $13, but we can't blame her, because these products are totally worth it.